xpmethod/torn-apart/docs/textures.md

 What we have demonstrated here, we hope, is that a small team of researchers with varied skill sets—librarians, graduate students, literary scholars, and historians—and experience with digital humanities can pool their expertise to respond quickly, yet carefully, in times of crisis.
+Reflections on this project will form part of a forthcoming "[Nimble Tents](https://nimbletents.github.io/)" toolkit, to be hosted by the [Digital Library Federation](https://diglib.org/), detailing lessons learned from similar rapid-response projects.

-While *Torn Apart* is one iteration of our work, we are gladly deploying our data, using various mechanisms, to other teams that wish to use it in new ways.
-We hope they do.
+While *Torn Apart* is one iteration of our work, we are gladly sharing our data, using various curated mechanisms, to other teams that wish to use it in new ways.

 ## Works Cited